The Glory of a Blank Screen

 In the times I protest, God takes me up to a high place, not a literal place, but a place of the heart.
 It is not like the place the Devil took Jesus.
 That place was for seeing the glory of the finite.
 God’s high place is to reveal the glory of the infinite.
 The Lord takes me there, and I see.
 All my protesting melts away and becomes worship, and in worship the soul finds rest.

-God looks for people who concerned for His glory.
+God looks for people who are concerned for His glory.
 Would you ask to be one such as this?
 When we ask for God’s glory, we rarely know what we are asking.
 We are giving the Lord permission to strip away all the ego’s glory that that we might behold His glory.
 The Lord leads us to the end of the finite glories of doing and having to the glory beyond the veil.
 It is a work that confounds the flesh, but the wisdom of God is greater than the wisdom of men.
 (1 Corinthians 1:25)

 At the end of my meaningless day, I sat staring at my blank screen, and then I saw it… glory!
 In an instant God exposed the futility of the flesh and revealed the glory of the Spirit.
 I was tempted to think the Devil was fighting me all day and winning.
 Distraction after distraction flooded my day.
 Exciting and important things presented themselves.
 I couldn’t overcome them.
 I needed to do better, I thought, but I seemed powerless.
 Yet, was the Devil at work or God?
 When the Lord thwarts the ego, the ego calls God the Devil!